-For some companies, such as AT&T, the first component (dividend yield) is substantial.
+For some companies, the first component (dividend yield) is substantial.
 For others, such as Microsoft for the first 20 years, it isn't because all of the return comes from the second component (growth in intrinsic value per fully diluted share) as the software giant grew to tens of billions of dollars in net income per annum.

-At all times, the third component, the valuation multiple, is fluctuating but has averaged at 14.5x earnings for the past 200 or so years in the United States.
+At all times, the third component, the valuation multiple, is fluctuating.
+However, it has averaged 14.5 times earnings for the past 200 or so years in the United States.
 That is, the market has historically been willing to pay $14.50 for every $1.00 in net profit a firm generates.

-Using These Three Guidelines to Project Future Returns on Your Stock Market Investments
+Projecting Future Returns Stock Market Investments

-This Is the Rational Approach You Should Use to Investing Your Money
+One Approach to Investing Your Money

-For example, if you are thinking about buying shares of stock in Company ABC, you should say something along the lines of, "My initial dividend yield on cost is 3.5%, I project future growth in earnings per share of 7% per annum, and I think the valuation multiple of 25x earnings that the stock currently enjoys will remain in place."
+For example, if you're thinking about buying shares of stock in Company ABC, you should say something along the lines of, "My initial dividend yield on cost is 3.5%, I project future growth in earnings per share of 7% per annum, and I think the valuation multiple of 25x earnings that the stock currently enjoys will remain in place."

 The stock is overvalued, even on a simple dividend-adjusted PEG ratio basis.
 Either the growth rate needs to be higher, or the valuation multiple needs to contract.
-By facing your assumptions head-on, and justifying them at the outset, you can better guard against unwarranted optimism that so often results in stock market losses for the new investor.
+By facing your assumptions head-on and justifying them at the outset, you can better guard against unwarranted optimism that so often results in stock market losses for the new investor.